studio24/mac-setup/local-development.md

 ### Xdebug

-Xdebug comes with it by default, so just run:
+Xdebug comes with it by default.
+To enable Xdebug run:

 ```shell
 ddev xdebug on
 ```

-to enable it,
+To disable Xdebug:

 ```shell
 ddev xdebug off
 ```

-to disable, and
+To toggle Xdebug on and off:

 ```shell
 ddev xdebug toggle
 ```

-to toggle it.

 Read instructions on [how to setup Xdebug in PHPstorm and VSCode](https://ddev.readthedocs.io/en/stable/users/debugging-profiling/step-debugging/).

 ### Running commands in DDEV
-All commands must be run via ddev, for example:
+All commands must be run via ddev to ensure you are using the correct version of PHP.
+For example:

 ```shell
 ddev composer install